Our strategic plan outlines our goals, categorized into the six aims listed below, which we will act upon to achieve our vision.

 Timelines for each aim are available below.

-Promoting the Liberal Arts, Life-Long Learning, and Student Success
+Promoting the Liberal Arts and Sciences, Life-Long Learning, and Student Success

 Ellie Woody, Spanish and political science.

-- We will promote, innovate, and ensure widespread access to the transformative value of a comprehensive and integrated liberal arts education.
+- We will promote, innovate, and ensure widespread access to the transformative value of a comprehensive and integrated liberal arts and sciences education.

 - We will be a national leader in experiential and life-long learning opportunities.